reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ### ObjIntConsumer

-The `ObjIntConsumer` an operation that accepts an object-valued and a int-valued argument, and returns no result.
+**The `ObjIntConsumer` an operation that accepts an object-valued and a int-valued argument, and returns no result.**
 ```java
 @FunctionalInterface
 public interface ObjIntConsumer<T> {
   void accept(T t, int value);
 }
 ```
 **This is the (reference, int) specialization of `BiConsumer`.** Unlike most other functional interfaces, `ObjIntConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(Object, int).`.
+This is a functional interface whose functional method is `accept(Object, int)`.

 Let's now check how to use `ObjIntConsumer`:
 ```java